-- (1) The Commission Board members are to be appointed by the Minister. - (2) The appointments are to be made by written instrument. - (3) A person is not eligible for appointment as a Commission Board member unless the Minister is satisfied that the person has: - (a) substantial experience or knowledge; and - (b) significant standing; - in at least one of the following fields: - (c) public administration in relation to health care; - (d) provision of professional health care services; - (e) management of companies, or other organisations, that are involved in the provision of health care services outside the hospital system; - (f) general management of public hospitals; - (g) general management of private hospitals; - (ga) primary health care services; - (gb) management of general practice; - (h) financial management; - (i) corporate governance;
+- (1) The Commission Board members are to be appointed by the Minister. - (2) The appointments are to be made by written instrument. - (3) A person is not eligible for appointment as a Commission Board member unless the Minister is satisfied that the person has: - (a) substantial experience or knowledge; and - (b) significant standing;

+in at least one of the following fields:

+- (c) public administration in relation to health care; - (d) provision of professional health care services; - (e) management of companies, or other organisations, that are involved in the provision of health care services outside the hospital system; - (f) general management of public hospitals; - (g) general management of private hospitals; - (ga) primary health care services; - (gb) management of general practice; - (h) financial management; - (i) corporate governance; - (j) improvement of safety and quality; - (k) representation of the interests of consumers; - (1) law;